Learning outcomes

 Identify the purpose of the learning activity

-- Corporate setting: Improving team members’ understanding of new compliance regulations.
+- In the workplace: Improve team members’ understanding of new compliance regulations.

-- Classroom setting: Teaching students how to solve quadratic equations.
+- In the classroom: Teach students how to solve quadratic equations.

 Define what success looks like for learners